Cartiilov/Lissajous-Curve/README.md

 # Lissajous-Curve
-This small app implements generation of various Lissajous Curves based on the input given by the user
+This small app implements generation of various Lissajous Curves based on the input given by the user.
+It was created as a university class assignment through teamwork between Karolina Klimek (me), Natalia Przetocka and Mateusz Lewandowski.